Strong Ramsey Games in Unbounded Time: From graphs on two copies to hypergaphs

-In the fourth stage \textbf{P2} takes edges from $A_1$ to free vertices $F_{i}$ for $k<i\le l$ until at some point \textbf{P1} does not take the edge $A_0F_{l}$.
+In the fourth stage \textbf{P2} moves back to the $XY$ board.
+He takes edges from $A_1$ to free vertices $F_{i}$ for $k<i\le l$ until at some point \textbf{P1} does not take the edge $A_0F_{l}$.
 Then \textbf{P2} takes $A_0F_l$ and constructs a $G$.
 The game stops after \textbf{P2}'s move.
-Let $\mathcal{E}_5=\{A_0F_i,k<i<l\}$ and $\mathcal{E}_6$ be the last edge taken by \textbf{P1}.
+Let $\mathcal{E}_5=\{A_0F_i,k<i<l\}$ and $\mathcal{E}_6$ be the set consisting of the last edge taken by \textbf{P1}.
 We claim that \textbf{P1} does not have a $G'$.